TheodoreAlenas/refactored-dmenu/README.md

 # Refactored DMenu

+## P.S.

+An early 2023 project I regret going about.
+It turns out that it's better to rebuild something at this scale.
+Also I went back to the default appearance of DMenu and I don't look like the screenshots below anymore.
+If you want to continue this project for yourself, you're more than welcome to do so, but I won't touch it or use it.

+## Original README content

 No matter how hard I looked around, nobody seems to have cleaned DMenu up for me.
 Perhaps we should do it together.